-Where required by Hazardous Substances and New Organisms Act 1996, and prior to the WWTP becoming operational, the Consent Holder must provide copies of Location and Stationary Container Compliance certificates issued by an authorised Compliance Certifier to the Council.

-42. Environmental Management Plan

-The Consent Holder must prepare an Environmental Management Plan (EMP) which is to be provided for Council certification as part of the building consent application process for the WWTP (or sooner if available).

-The purpose of the Environmental Management Plan is to ensure the risks from the site are managed appropriately.

-- 43. The EMP must include, but not be limited to: - (a) Identification of the specific activities conducted on the site; - (b) Identification of potential contaminants associated with these activities, including a Hazardous Substance Inventory and associated Material Safety Data Sheets; - (c) Methods used to contain identified contaminants and prevent them contacting stormwater runoff as far as practicable, and methods to manage environmental risks from site activities; - (d) A Spill Response Plan (which includes the provision that all spills over 20 litres, or any spill of environmentally hazardous substances that has entered the stormwater system, a waterbody or has contacted unsealed ground, must be reported immediately to the Council's 24-Hour Pollution Hotline (09-377-3107)); - (e) Accurate site drainage plan(s) showing the location of all site catchpits, containment systems, treatment devices and the discharge point(s) of the site stormwater system; - (f) An appropriate auditing programme to ensure site performance with all components of the Environmental Management Plan; - (g) Methods for providing and recording staff training; and - (h) An Operation and Maintenance Plan. - The site must be operated and managed in general accordance with the EMP for the duration of the consented activity. - 45.
-The EMP must be reviewed and updated after 12 months from the date of commissioning to the WWTP, to ensure all components of the EMP are still relevant.
+40.41.
+Where required by Hazardous Substances and New Organisms Act 1996, and prior to the WWTP becoming operational, the Consent Holder shallmust provide copies of Location and Stationary Container Compliance certificates issued by an authorised Compliance Certifier to the Council.
+Condition has been amended in response to Auckland Council feedback 41.42.
+Environmental Management Plan The Consent Holder shallmust prepare an Environmental Management Plan (EMP) which to be provided for Council approval for approval and as part of the building consent application process for the WWTP (or sooner if available).
+Advice note: The purpose of the Environmental Management Plan is to ensure the risks from the site are managed appropriately.
+Condition has been amended in response to Auckland Council feedback 42.
+43. The EMP must include, but not be limited to: (a) Identification of the specific activities conducted on the site; (b) Identification of potential contaminants associated with these activities, including a Hazardous Substance Inventory and associated Material Safety Data Sheets; (c) Methods used to contain identified contaminants and prevent them contacting stormwater runoff as far as practicable, and methods to manage environmental risks from site activities; (d) A Spill Response Plan (which includes the provision that all spills over 20 litres, or any spill of environmentally hazardous substances that has entered the stormwater system, a waterbody or has contacted unsealed ground, must be reported immediately to the Council's 24-Hour Pollution Hotline (09-377-3107)); (e) Accurate site drainage plan(s) showing the location of all site catchpits, containment systems, treatment devices and the discharge point(s) of the site stormwater system;